-- 1. Sexual Harassment Conduct on the basis of sex that satisfies one or more of the following: - \ An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct (quid pro quo) - \ Unwelcome conduct determined by a reasonable person to be so severe, pervasive, or objectively offensive that it effectively denies a person equal access to the recipient's education program or activity. - \ Texas Education Code, Sections 51.251 & 51.281: "Sexual harassment" means unwelcome, sex-based verbal or physical conduct that: - in the employment context, unreasonably interferes with a person's work performance or creates an intimidating, hostile, or offensive work environment; or - in the education context, is sufficiently severe, persistent, or pervasive that the conduct interferes with a student's ability to participate in or benefit from educational programs or activities at a postsecondary educational institution. - \ Sexual assault A forcible or nonforcible sex offense that meets the definition of rape, fondling, incest, or statutory rape.
-34 Code of Federal Regulations (CFR) 668.46: - "Rape" means the penetration, no matter how slight, of the vagina or anus with any body part or object or oral penetration by a sex organ of another person, without the consent of the victim. - "Fondling" means the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - "Incest" means sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - "Statutory rape" means sexual intercourse with a person who is under the statutory age of consent. - Dating Violence Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-For the purposes of this definition dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse but does not include acts covered under the definition of domestic violence (34 CFR 668.46). - \ Domestic Violence A felony or misdemeanor crime of violence committed by a current or former spouse or intimate partner of the victim; a person with whom the victim shares a child in common; a person who is cohabitated with, or has cohabitated with, the victim as a spouse or intimate partner; a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.

-- Stalking Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his/her safety or the safety of others or suffer substantial emotional distress.
-Cyberstalking is included in this definition.
-For the purposes of this definition: - Course of conduct means two or more acts, including but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about a person or interferes with a person's property. - Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.
-(34 CFR 668.46) - 2.
-Consent Intelligent, knowing, and voluntary consent.
-The definition of consent does not include coerced submission.
-Consent shall not be deemed or construed to mean the failure by the alleged victim to offer physical resistance to the offender.
-Giving in is not the same as giving consent.
+- 1. Sexual Harassment Conduct on the basis of sex that satisfies one or more of the following: - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, or objectively offensive that it effectively denies a person equal access to the recipient's education program or activity. - An employee of the school conditioning the provision of an aid, benefit, or service of the school on an individual's participation in unwelcome sexual conduct (quid pro quo) - Sexual assault A forcible or nonforcible sex offense that meets the definition of rape, fondling, incest, or statutory rape. - Dating Violence Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship shall be determined based on a consideration of the (a) length of the relationship, (b) type of relationship, and (c) frequency of interaction between the persons involved in the relationship.
+Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - Domestic Violence A felony or misdemeanor crime of violence committed by (a) a current or former spouse or intimate partner of the victim, (b) a person with whom the victim shares a child in common, (c) a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, (d) a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or (e) any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - Stalking Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress.
+Course of conduct is two or more acts including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about a person or interferes with a person's property.
+A reasonable person is one under similar circumstances and with similar identities to the victim.
+Substantial emotional distress is significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - 2.
+Consent Sexual activity requires mutual consent.
+Consent is a voluntary and positive agreement between the participants to engage in sexual activity.
+It is the responsibility of the person initiating a sexual activity to ensure consent of the other(s) in each instance of sexual activity before the person initiates the activity.
+One should presume that consent has not been given in the absence of a clear, positive agreement between the participants.
+Consent must be clear and unambiguous for each participant at every stage of a sexual encounter and may be withdrawn at any time.
+Consent cannot occur in the setting of force, coercion, or incapacitation.
+A prior relationship does not indicate consent to future activity.
+A person who is mentally or physically incapacitated, either through the effect of drugs or alcohol or for any other reason, is not capable of giving valid consent.